 They all speak dialects of the Tama language; however, many also speak Arabic as a trade language.

-These tribes live very similarly to one nother.
+These tribes live very similarly to one another.
 They live in similar regions (sandy, hilly), grow similar crops, build similar homes, and share similar cultures and lifestyles.

-The Tama make their living by farming and breeding cattle, though a few Tama tribes are non-nomadic shepherds.
+The Tama make their living by farming and raising cattle, though a few Tama tribes are non-nomadic shepherds.